-03 AS kuvara Do I Have a Claim Against SFMTA 2
+Do I Have A Claim Against SFMTA?

 Whether you’re a resident of the San Francisco area or a visitor, San Francisco offers a network of Muni buses, light rail Metro trains, streetcars, and cable cars all overseen by the San Francisco Municipal Transportation Agency (SFMTA).
 These are a convenient and affordable way to commute or to explore the city, and they are usually safe and efficient forms of transportation.